 Badgers have a wide range in North America and European nations.
 They are a protected species in the United Kingdom but laws are more flexible in the United States.
 Badgers in the garden tend to dig up lawns to find insects and, occasionally, flower beds to eat bulbs or vegetable beds when other food is scarce.
 Because these animals are creatures of habit, it can be very difficult to control them.
 Keeping badgers away may require special fencing, ceasing feeding other animals and natural insect control.

 Badgers build setts, which are complex burrows where they live and raise young.
 They rarely do this in close contact to humans but, sometimes, a badger family may take up residence in a home garden.
 The most common effects from badgers in the landscape are sections of dug up grass.
-The animals are simply looking for larvae, a favorite food, and scrape away the sod with their heavy claws.
+The animals are simply looking for larvae, a favorite food, and scrape away the sod with

 In healthy lawns, this damage is not permanently harmful and the sod will recover in time.
 Digging usually occurs in spring when larvae are present.
 Badgers are very determined animals and may damage fences and barriers in their forage for food.
 They also mark their territory by digging “latrines,” trenches marked with urine and feces to discourage other badgers and animals.